Create Buffer Size from an Attribute Value

 Step-by-Step Instructions

-We will use GPS points and vehicle speed data to create geometry demonstrating traffic flow and congestion points.
+We will use GPS points and vehicle speed data to create a geometry that demonstrates traffic flow and congestion points.
 We will create buffer polygons using vehicle speed as the dynamic attribute value.

 1. Open FME Workbench